-Our High Quality Floating Rate Fund is focused on maintaining superior portfolio credit quality.
+Our Leader Capital High Quality Income Fund is focused on maintaining superior portfolio credit quality.

-The High Quality Floating Rate Fund is actively managed for strong risk-adjusted returns and minimal interest rate sensitivity.
+The Leader Capital High Quality Income Fund is actively managed for strong risk-adjusted returns and minimal interest rate sensitivity.

 HIGH CREDIT QUALITY

 The Fund invests in A or better-rated securities only.
 We view our high-quality mandate as crucial to reducing volatility and vital to being a core fixed-income holding.

 The Fund’s experienced managers look for strategic entry points across asset classes and single securities.

 Most floating-rate funds invest in junk bonds.
 We are the only floating rate fund that mandates A or better credit quality.

 |Morningstar Category Avg.1||-2.43%||-0.53%||1.23%||-4.42%||0.28%||1.37%||4.30%|

 1 Morningstar Category: Intermediate Core-Plus Bond Category

 2 Benchmark: Barclays US Agg Interm TR USD